 Does ‘Stairway to Heaven’ by Led Zeppelin Include a Satanic Message?

-Led Zeppelin are one of the most influential hard rock bands of all time.
-Ironically, their most popular song might be “Stairway to Heaven,” which is a soft rock ballad for most of its genre-hopping runtime.
-Many Led Zeppelin songs have a risque edge, but “Stairway to Heaven” has tame lyrics.
-Or does it?
+Led Zeppelin is one of the most influential rock bands of all time.
+And one of the band’s most popular songs is “Stairway to Heaven,” a soft rock ballad for most of its genre-hopping runtime.
+Many Led Zeppelin songs have a risqué edge.
+But “Stairway to Heaven” features pretty tame lyrics — or does it?

-According to a famous urban legend, “Stairway to Heaven” features a backwards message in its lyrics.
-Allegedly, the song’s true meaning is Satanic.
-What is this supposed message?
-And was there any connection between Led Zeppelin and the occult?
+A popular theory claims “Stairway to Heaven” features a backward message in its lyrics; apparently the song’s true meaning is satanic.
+What is this supposed message, and was there any connection between Led Zeppelin and the occult?

-The (alleged) evil message in ‘Stairway to Heaven’
+The alleged evil messages in ‘Stairway to Heaven’

-People have claimed that rock music is evil and Satanic since its inception.
-From Elvis Presley‘s risque dancing to John Lennon‘s comments about Jesus, rock musicians have given the genre’s critics plenty of reasons to get angry.
-Over the past several decades, some musicians like the Rolling Stones, Alice Cooper, and Marilyn Manson have even explicitly incorporated Satanic themes into their work.
+People have claimed that rock music is evil since its inception.
+From Elvis Presley‘s risqué dancing to John Lennon‘s comments about Jesus, rock musicians have given the genre’s critics plenty of reasons to get angry.
+Over the past several decades, some musicians — including the Rolling Stones, Alice Cooper, and Marilyn Manson — have even explicitly incorporated satanic themes into their work.

-Rolling Stone reports an evangelist named Paul Couch had a somewhat different interpretation of the song.
-Couch said the song’s backwards lyrics were “Here’s to my sweet Satan/The one whose little path would make me sad, whose power is Satan/He will give those with him 666/There was a little toolshed where he made us suffer, sad Satan.”
+Moreover, Rolling Stone reported that an evangelist named Paul Crouch had a somewhat different interpretation of the song in 1982.
+Couch claimed the song’s backward lyrics were “Here’s to my sweet Satan/The one whose little path would make me sad, whose power is Satan/He will give those with him 666/There was a little toolshed where he made us suffer, sad Satan.”

-Some thought this rumor was silly.
-Others were mortified.
-Many listeners felt part of “Stairway to Heaven” does sound like Couch’s alleged lyrics when played backwards.
+Some people thought these rumors were silly, others were mortified.
+Many listeners even felt that part of “Stairway to Heaven” does sound like Crouch’s alleged lyrics when played backward.

-Some claimed the Satanic element of the band wasn’t coming from Plant.
+Furthermore, some people claimed the alleged satanic element of the band wasn’t coming from Plant.
 Supposedly, Jimmy Page was a devil-worshiper.
-This claim was just an unsubstantiated rumor, reports Rolling Stone.
-Page was interested in magic and was obsessed with a Victorian occultist named Aleister Crowley.
-That doesn’t mean he was worshiping Satan.
+However, this claim also was just an unsubstantiated rumor, according to Rolling Stone.
+Page was interested in magic and was obsessed with an occultist named Aleister Crowley.
+But that doesn’t confirm he worshipped the devil.

-From Page’s amazing guitar solos to Plant’s dynamic vocals, Led Zeppelin were one of the wildest rock bands ever.
-Thanks to their timeless tracks, they’re also one of the most enduring.
-It only makes sense that they inspired one of the wildest and most enduring rumors in rock history.
+From Page’s amazing guitar solos to Plant’s dynamic vocals, Led Zeppelin was one of the wildest rock bands ever.
+Thanks to its timeless tracks, it’s also one of the most enduring.
+So it only makes sense that the band inspired some wild and enduring rumors.